cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 DOM elements with `opacity: 0` style are no longer considered to be visible.
 This includes elements with an ancestor that has `opacity: 0` since a child element can never have a computed opacity greater than that of an ancestor.

+Elements where the CSS property (or ancestors) is `opacity: 0` are still considered {% url "actionable" interacting-with-elements %} however and {% url "any action commands"  interacting-with-elements#Actionability %} used to interact with the element will perform the action.
+This matches browser's implementation on how they regard elements with `opacity: 0`.

 ### Assert visibility of `opacity: 0` element

 {% badge danger Before %} Failed assertion that `opacity: 0` element is not visible.